Setup in Cursor

 2. Go to Features > MCP

-3. You should see axe-mcp-server listed under Installed MCP Servers with the analyze and remediate tools available.
+3. You should see axe-mcp-server listed under Installed MCP Servers with the analyze, remediate, and igt tools available.